top of page

 Mother

-Exploring the world with my daughter Ava (photo above) and looking at things from a child's perspective entails many an eye-opening moment.
-Surely, the stretch between academic research and family is demanding but it is also mutually beneficial.
-Child-care is an important element of my life (and my work-life balance) and I am therefore working at a reduced work-load.
+Exploring the world with my daughter Ava (photo above), born in September 2016, and looking at things from a child's perspective is a true enrichment.
+Surely, balancing academic research and family life is demanding but it is also mutually beneficial.
+Spending time with my daugher is an important element of my life and I am therefore working at a reduced work-load.

 Research